bryanesmith/wormj/README.md

     lein run -t text

-But if you would rather attempt launch a Swing-based GUI environment (but fall back on text-based console):
+But if you would rather launch a Swing-based GUI environment (but fall back on text-based console):

     lein run -t auto

 ## API

-We will start by creating a 12x12 board.
-By chance (though you can override chance), the apple, `2`, randomly appeared two spaces to the right of the worm.
+Let's start by initializing a game, which generates a 12x12 board, along with a worm and an apple.

     (require 'wormj.state :reload
              'wormj.functions)

+    (wormj.state/init-game 12 12)

     ;   ┌************┐
     ; 0 *............*